 When it comes to motivating your staff – and finding ways to motivate them – it can sometimes be a bit of a tricky task.
-What might work for one business/team, may not work for another, so it’s important to find the ideal solution for you to ensure your staff are in the best environment to work as effectively and as efficiently as possible.
-In this post we will explore the key benefits from having music playing in the workplace.
+What might work for one business/team, may not work for another, so it’s important to find the ideal solution for you to ensure your staff is in the best environment to work as effectively and as efficiently as possible.
+In this post, we will explore the key benefits of having music playing in the workplace.

 It puts people in a good mood.